becodeorg/free2code/2.CSS/4.CSS-ANIMATIONS/readme.md

 ## Transitions

-With out Transitions all changes on a CSS element will happen instantly.
-Lets imagine we use a `:hover` psuedo-class, normally the effects will happen instantly.
-But when we add a transition attribute, and all the proper values, we create a smooth transition between the two phases.
+Without transitions all changes on a CSS element will happen instantly.
+Let's imagine we use a `:hover` pseudo-class.
+Normally the effects will happen as soon as the mouse hovers over the element.
+But once we add transition properties and values, we can create a smooth transition between the two phases.

-You can use transitions with widths, heights, transforms...
+You can use transitions with widths, heights, transforms, colors...

-### How to use a transition in css?
+### How to create a transition in css?

 Take a look at the following CSS snippet: